kevin-lee/effectie/docs/latest-ce3/cats-effect3/cats-effect3.md

 ---
-id: cats-effect2
+id: cats-effect3
-title: "For Cats Effect"
+title: "For Cats Effect 3"
 ---

-## Effectie for Cats Effect
+## Effectie for Cats Effect 3

 * [What to Import](import.md)
 * [Fx](fx/fx.md)